scherkao31/timing_is_everything/index.md

 The considerable variance in box office ratio revenue by season for different genres suggests that audience spending habits are influenced by the time of year, perhaps due to holiday periods, seasonal marketing strategies, or weather-related behavioral changes.
 For instance, Summer shows to be a strong season for Action movies, likely due to the popularity of summer blockbusters.

-## Propensity Score Estimation:
+## 3.4.
+Propensity Score Estimation:

-To delve deeper into resolving our central dilemma, we will now conduct a thorough analysis to determine how a movie's release month impacts its popularity by calculating propensity scores based on factors like genre, runtime, country, and release year, using logistic regression to model the likelihood of a film's release in a particular month.
+To delve deeper into resolving our central dilemma, we conduct a small analysis to determine how a movie's release month impacts its popularity by calculating propensity scores based on factors like genre, runtime, country, and release year, using logistic regression to model the likelihood of a film's release in a particular month.
 We then employ nearest-neighbor matching to form comparable groups for each release month, enabling more meaningful comparisons.
 The Average Treatment Effect (ATE) for each month is calculated by comparing the average votes and ratings between movies released in that month (the treatment group) and those not released in that month (the control group).
 This detailed approach allows us to uncover the nuanced effects of release timing on a movie's popularity.

 | Month      | ATE Votes      | ATE Ratings   |
 |------------|----------------|---------------|